Esso Motor Hotel: The Esso Route

 After the first three motor hotels in Sweden expansion abroad followed in 1965.
 The Scandinavian holidaymaker should be able to drive to the Italian coast using Esso Motor Hotels during the journey.
 The Hotels were situated in a one-day driving distance from each other.
 The northern end of this "Esso route" was Mölndal in Sweden which opened in 1966, the southern end was Brescia in Italy which opened in 1965.
 The Swedish-Danish bordercrossing was made by ferry at Helsingborg, from Denmark to Germany the route followed the, then new, Vogelfluglinie.
-In Germany the HaFraBa autobahn route was chosen and south of Basle the route of the present E25 through Switzerland, France and the new Mont Blanc Tunnel.
+In Germany the HaFraBa autobahn route was chosen and south of Basel the route of the present E25 through Switzerland, France and the new Mont Blanc Tunnel.
 In Italy Brescia was reached through Valle d'Aosta and the Autostrada Serenissima.
 The intermediate hotels were situated in Hannover, Courmayeur, Freiburg and Glostrup (Copenhagen).
 From Brescia the tourists could follow their way to the various resorts on the Adriatic in Italy as well as in Yugoslavia.
 More differentiation was created in 1967 by two more Hotels, Heidelberg and Sindelfingen in the south of Germany.
 In Sweden the hotels at Nörrköping and Jönköping were opened in 1967 too.
 These two enabled the travellers from and to Stockholm to follow the direct route from Stockholm to Helsingborg instead of the longer one via Laxå and Mölndal.
 In 1969 the southern end shifted to Florence, but Esso's Italian partner Pavesi built five hotels between Florence and Sicily.
 From the initial plan for the route from Trondheim in the North to Sicily in the South only the hotel in Trondheim was added afterwards.